lubuntu-team/manual/source/5/5.3/lxqt-runner.rst

 Usage
 ------

 To search for a program, press :kbd:`Alt + F2` and start typing a command.
 The search results will show below, similar to address bar behavior in browsers.
 All installed applications can be launched this way and lxqt-runner can configured to store a history of recent programs.
 If you want to clear history open the downard pointing menu :menuselection:`Clear History`.
+The runner even lets you logout, shutdown, or other ways to leave your session through the runner.

 Configuration